coderefinery/social-coding/talk.md

 - You have to share the **derivative work** and cannot restrict access
 - Not attractive for commercial software companies.
+- .emph[You always have access if someone improves and re-shares.]

 ---